Lajos Détári: Playing career

-Coaching career
+Managerial career

 After his playing days were over, Détári tried his hand at coaching in Hungary with Honved, in Vietnam for three months and in Greece with Panserraikos.
 He also coached Hungarian team Nyíregyháza and Haladás Szombathely.
 From March to October 2006, he was also co-trainer of the Hungarian national team active under Péter Bozsik.
 He started the 2007–08 season as MFC Sopron boss, but was sacked in October following a number of poor results in the league.
 In January 2008, he was hired as a coach by F.C.
 Poros, the local team of the Greek island of Poros.

 Honvéd

 On 2 January 2002, Détári was appointed as the manager of Budapest Honvéd.
 He replaced Róbert Glázer who left for Újpest.

 Détári's team surprisingly beat the Hungarian champions Zalaegerszeg by 1–0 in the Bozsik Stadion.
 On 20 August 2004, he returned to Honvéd as an assistant coach with György Bognár.
 The pair replaced György Gálhidi who was sacked by Honvéd after an unsuccessful start in the Hungarian League.